 Recently Updated Bio in the Third Person

 Amelia is a choreographer, curator, dancer, writer, and teacher living and working in Toronto.
-My work deals with structures: formal, bureaucratic, political, aesthetic, and finding the soft places and leverage points of those structures.
+Her work deals with structures: formal, bureaucratic, political, aesthetic, and finding the soft places and leverage points of those structures.
 Through her work as Curator at Dancemakers Centre for Creation(Toronto) Amelia aims to use the framework of an institution and seasonal programming as a macro-choreography; considering how framing decisions around individual dances effect ways in which dance work is made.
 Her work manifests in solo improvisation, group choreography, and vociferous use of the internet.
 Most recently she has been performing alone alongside text and wearing a nameplate necklace that says "Choreography" everywhere she goes.
 Amelia's work has been supported in residence and presentation across Canada and in situations ranging from itinerant artist-run centres to large institutions.
-She has danc She is the founder of Flowchart: a Series of Performance, a former Lover at the Toronto Dance Community Love-In and the inaugural Dance Curator at Summerworks Performance Festival.
+She is the founder of Flowchart: a Series of Performance, a former Lover at the Toronto Dance Community Love-In and the inaugural Dance Curator at Summerworks Performance Festival.
 She holds an honours BA in Dance Studies from York University and has trained independently in Montréal, New York, and Vienna.
 Amelia is a 2016 fellow of the Toronto Arts Council Leaders Lab, a participant in 8 DAYS: a Gathering of Canadian Choreographers, and a 2017 recipient of the danceWEB award.
 Amelia is based in Toronto and has never lived further than five kilometers from Lake Ontario.

 contact: ehrhardta @ gmail . com